 Our earliest concern was that free radicals generated by supplemental iron would increase cancer and heart disease risk.
-Our fears were born out shortly thereafter in published studies showing that elevation in markers of iron intake increased risk (by more than fivefold) of common degenerative diseases including heart attack and cancer.1-17
+Our fears were born out shortly thereafter in published studies showing that elevation in markers of iron intake increased risk (by more than fivefold) of common degenerative diseases including heart attack and cancer.1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17

 Back in 1983, commercial companies bragged in their advertising about how much iron their multivitamins contained.
 Despite our repeated warnings, very few commercial supplement companies removed iron from their multivitamin formulas as the public perception was that supplemental iron was beneficial.

-The result of this misconception was that individuals using commercial supplements were obtaining miniscule quantities of antioxidants to protect against free radicals, while simultaneously ingesting large amounts of iron (and sometimes copper) that are known free radical-generators.18
+The result of this misconception was that individuals using commercial supplements were obtaining miniscule quantities of antioxidants to protect against free radicals, while simultaneously ingesting large amounts of iron (and sometimes copper) that are known free radical generators.18

-It would be convenient for Life Extension to use the findings from this negative study to bolster our argument against supplemental iron intake (unless individual blood markers indicate iron deficiency).
+It would be convenient for Life Extension® to use the findings from this negative study to bolster our argument against supplemental iron intake (unless individual blood markers indicate iron deficiency).
 The problem is that the study the media is using to attack multi-nutrient supplements has so many fundamental flaws that it is impossible to extract reliable data from it.

 The name of this report is the Iowa Women’s Health Study.
-Based on its numerous flaws, we can’t accept the authors’ contention that supplemental iron was the culprit behind increased mortality.
+Based on its numerous flaws, we can’t accept the author’s contention that supplemental iron was the culprit behind increased mortality.

 The media, of course, lumps ALL nutrients together and claims they are “no fountain of youth for women.”
 As you’ll read, the findings from this latest study are so distorted that they don’t apply to most multivitamin users today, let alone the aggressive disease prevention program followed by Life Extension members.

 The classic example is an individual who never swallowed a single dietary supplement until they’re diagnosed with cancer.
-They then go from zero to low intakes of supplemental nutrients to swallowing 40 or more pills a day in what is too often a futile attempt to cure advanced-stage disease.
+They then go from zero to low intakes of supplemental nutrients to swallowing 40 or more pills a day in what too often is a futile attempt to cure advanced stage disease.

 In the Iowa Women’s Health Study, the authors admit they did not factor in the increased intake of dietary supplements that occur in response to the development of symptoms or diagnosis of serious disease.
-Stated differently: If a woman was diagnosed with stage IV breast cancer and began ingesting 40 supplements daily, but died six months later, she would have been counted as being a heavy supplement user who died prematurely.
+Stated differently: If a woman was diagnosed with stage 4 breast cancer and began ingesting 40 supplements daily, but died six months later, she would have been counted as being a heavy supplement user who died prematurely.

-In other words, women who did not begin supplementing until after symptoms and/or disease manifested would have been classified from a statistical standpoint as being part of the group that ingested large quantities of supplements, but died early nonetheless.
+In other words, women who did not begin supplementing until after symptoms and/or disease manifested would have been classified from a statistical standpoint as being part of the group that ingested large quantities of supplements but died early nonetheless.

 This flaw by itself could render the overall findings of the Iowa Women’s Health Study meaningless because much of the lay public today mistakenly associates dietary supplements as something very important to initiate after serious disease appears.

-We at Life Extension hear this often, as people call us with recently-diagnosed illness and state they are now ready to take every supplement they should have been using all along.
+We at Life Extension hear this often, as people call us with recently diagnosed illness and state they are now ready to take every supplement they should have been using all along.

 If a woman is going to the trouble of swallowing a multivitamin/mineral supplement each day, she is also more likely to take hormone drugs her doctor recommends.

-In the Iowa Women’s Health Study, about twice as many women who took multivitamin/mineral supplements also took non-bioidentical hormone replacement therapy, which is associated with early mortality.
-In numerical terms, 13.5% of the supplement users took hormone therapy at baseline, compared to only 7.2% of non-supplement users.
+In the Iowa Women’s Health Study, about twice as many women who took multivitamin/mineral supplements also took non-bioidentical hormone replacement therapy which is associated with early mortality.
+In numerical terms, 13.5% of the supplement users took hormone therapy at baseline compared to only 7.2% of non-supplement users.
 This ratio showing more supplement users taking hormone drugs persisted to the end of the observational period.

-In technical terms, this is known as a “confounding factor” because the increase in mortality caused by these dangerous hormone drugs would skew the results in a way that would show higher death rates in women taking these hormone drugs who also happened to be taking a multivitamin/mineral supplement.
+In technical terms, this is known as a ‘confounding factor’ because the increase in mortality caused by these dangerous hormone drugs would skew the results in a way that would show higher death rates in women taking these hormone drugs who also happened to be taking a multivitamin/mineral supplement.

 The differences between groups at baseline are profoundly important to the integrity of the analysis.
 In fact, in order to fairly and accurately investigate the effects of any intervention, both the active treatment group and the control group must be balanced in their characteristics.
 If not, then this creates a powerful source of bias that can have unexpected results.
-This flaw alone may have rendered the study’s findings meaningless from both a statistical and real-world standpoint.
+This flaw alone may have rendered the study’s findings meaningless from both a statistical and real world standpoint.